 This project was inspired by EncFS and strives to fix its security issues while providing good performance, see the Comparison page for benchmarks.

-The Security page details gocryptfs's cryptographic design.
+The Cryptography page details gocryptfs's cryptographic design.
 The highlights are: Scrypt password hashing, GCM encryption for all file contents, EME wide-block encryption for file names with a per-directory IV.

 gocryptfs has reached version 1.0 on Jul 17, 2016.
 It has gone through